3,500+ Surrey locals will read this. Want them to read about you?

 THE REVIEW

-My parents were visiting from London, so we did the classic Sunday stroll through the postcard-perfect streets of Shere, followed by a short hop over to Gomshall to lose ourselves in the nooks of the fantastic Coach House shop.
+With my parents visiting from London, we took a classic stroll through the postcard-perfect streets of Shere, followed by a short hop over to Gomshall to lose ourselves in the nooks of the fantastic Coach House shop.

 Then it was time for lunch.
 The nearby Gomshall Mill had good reviews (4.5 stars on Google), so in we went.